-Often, calculating power dissipated by an integrated circuit to determine if the device is being operated in a safe range is not as simple as it may seem.
-In many cases, power cannot be directly measured, which may be the result of irregular output waveforms or varying loads; indirect methods of measuring power are required.
+Often, calculating power dissipated by an integrated circuit to determine if the device is being operated in a safe range is not as simple as it might seem.
+In many cases power cannot be directly measured.
+This may be the result of irregular output waveforms or varying loads; indirect methods of measuring power are required.

 There are two methods to calculate power dissipated by an integrated circuit.
-The first can be done by measuring the package temperature and the board temperature, and the other is to directly measure the supply current of the circuit.
+The first can be done by measuring the package temperature and the board temperature.
+The other is to directly measure the circuit's supply current.